Home

 Potato Nutrition

-Although low in fat, high in fibre and full of valuable nutrients, 'potato nutrition' hasn't been the hottest topic and potato rarely got the praise it deserved.
-However it is still the most popular and widely used vegetable in the world.
+Although low in fat, high in fiber and full of valuable nutrients, potato rarely got the praise it deserved.
+But it is still the most popular and widely used vegetable in the world.

 • In scientific terms, potato is called Solanum tuberosum.